[ Minneapolis ] A Weekend Travel Guide for a Peaceful Getaway

 Breweries (Hit up some breweries and their weekly events to find out what's happening during your visit (these are just a few favorites but there are tons to check out!):

 Headflyer Brewery (Northeast)

-I've visited Minneapolis twice now and each time I tell people I'm headed there, they always say "Why Minneapolis?"
+I've visited Minneapolis three times now and each time I tell people I'm headed there, they always say "Why Minneapolis?"
 And while I'd love to hit 'em back with this entire blog post about how Minneapolis is the underrated city people are sleeping on, it still wouldn't explain the connection transpired and deepened each time I've returned.
 As much as it's the people and places, it's also who I am out here versus who I am back home.
 It's not that I've changed altogether, but it's about the side of me that livens when I am effortlessly happy with the peaceful and open surroundings of this city, which doesn't happen as often back home in the bustling areas of NJ and NY.
 So why do I keep coming back to Minneapolis (other than the fact that one of my best friends is here)?
 Because it's a serenity all on its own and home to my blissful and serene persona.